 0.5 Unit.
-8.5 lecture hrs total.
+0.53125 lecture hrs/wk.
 Repeat: 3.
 No prerequisite.

 This is a conference-format course.
 Topics and content vary.
 The course can be used to meet Professional Growth requirements for renewal of the Teacher, Master Teacher, Site Supervisor, or Director level of Child Development Permit issued by the California Commission on Teacher Credentialing.
 (CSU)